Podcasting

 DH Center Podcast Studios

 The DH Center offers two podcasting options.
 Our One and Done/DIY Podcasting studio is ideal for the beginner looking to capture a podcast session for a class assignment.
-Our Multitrack Collaborative Podcasting studio is designed for podcasters looking to make professional collaborative ongoing podcasts, record professional voice overs, or get help with advanced editing and production.
+Our Multitrack Collaborative Podcasting studios are designed for podcasters looking to make professional collaborative ongoing podcasts, record professional voice overs, or get help with advanced editing and production.

 LA 61H & LA 61J